Tokyo Friend Park 2: Darts

 At the end of each show, participants can choose between taking the coins (worth ¥100,000 each) or trading their coins in for darts; most contestants trade their coins for a dart each.
 Participants will then throw their darts at a large spinning dart-board.

-The dart board is divided like a pie graph; a center circle is gray, while the outside is divided into many colored sections.
-A very small section stands for a new car for each participant while the other sections size are equally and each represent a prize that was chosen by each participants.
-If the dart hits the board, the board will stop and the contestant will win the prize shown.

-If the participant misses the board or if the dart bounces off, the contestant will win nothing.
-Prizes range from a high variety of electronics to a Land Rover.
-If the contestant's dart lands in the gray center circle, or in one of the gray sections around the outside, the contestant will win a tawashi (a sponge, the show's joke prize).
-If the thrown dart misses the board and lands somewhere else (like the background or the floor), the participant's name will be written on the place it landed.
+A very small section stands for a new car for each participant while the other sections size are equally and each represent a prize that was chosen by the participants.
+If the dart hits the board the contestant will win the prize shown.
+Prizes range from a variety of electronics to a Land Rover.
+If the contestant's dart lands in a gray area, they win a tawashi (a sponge, the show's joke prize).